TQBio/scMelody/README.md

     res_cor <- do.call(cbind,results)

-## 2 Perform spectral clustering to generate initial results
+## 2 Perform scMelody to generate cell partitions

-This step is implemented in the python environment and is mainly used to produce the estimated the optimal number of clusters and the resulting cell partitions.
-Note that scMelody also provides source code of implementing spectral clustering in R, see file Spectral_clusR.r in the scMelody.
+This step is implemented in the python environment and is mainly used to produce the estimated number of clusters and the resulting cell partitions.

 Load all functions in "Step_2.py" and your pre-computed similarity matrices files in python environment;